Hadiasemi/JavaSummery/JavaSummery.md

 ---
 \thispagestyle{fancy}

-# Diffinitions:
+# Definitions:

   * **OOP** is a programing technique that focuses on the data(=objects) and on the interfaces to that object.

   * **Classes:** A class is the template or blueprint from which objects are made.

-  * **Encapsulation(sometimes called information hiding)** is simply combining data and behavior in one package hiding the implementation details from the users of the objects.
+  * **Encapsulation(sometimes called information hiding):** is simply combining data and behavior in one package hiding the implementation details from the users of the objects.

+  * **Instance variables:** are variables defined in a class, but outside the body of methods.

+  * **Constructor:** in is a special method that is used to initialize objects.

+  * **Public:** is keyword which declares a member's access as public.

+  * **Private:** is a Java keyword which declares a member's access as private.

+  * **Static:** object belongs specifically to the class, instead of instances of that class.

   Three key characteristics of objects: